Become an Insurance Agent

 Here’s a general overview of the steps you need to take in order to become an insurance agent and maintain your license.
 Note that licensing requirements vary by state.
 Be sure to check with you state’s department of insurance licensing division for up-to date requirements.

 - Complete Pre-Licensing Requirements: Roughly half of all states have pre-licensing requirements.
 State-approved pre-licensing insurance courses, like those offered by America’s Professor, typically provide between 20-40 hours or more of general insurance education, including state-specific information.
-It is highly recommended that you take a pre-licensing course in order to have the best chances of passing your state insurance exam the first time.
+It is highly recommended that you take a pre-licensing course in order to have the best chances of passing your state insurance exam and an easy how to become an insurance agent.

 - Pass Your State Exam: The in-person exams are given at the test provider’s physical location, are time-restricted, and typically contain anywhere between 50 and 200 multiple choice questions, depending on your state and the type of license you’re testing for.